 - 1/2 cup unsweetened nondairy milk

-Place the vegan buttery spread in a large skillet over medium-high heat.
-(These steps can be done while the potatoes are cooking.)
+- While the potatoes are cooking, place the vegan buttery spread in a large skillet over medium-high heat.
 Add the onion and cook, stirring occasionally, 5 minutes, or until the onion begins to become translucent.